 An ambitious journey through the Central Asian countries Uzbekistan and Kyrgyzstan.
 You will explore two different cultures, their grandiose monuments of the past, burial places of great rulers who reigned and left here impressive tracks of their might and glory.
 You see Tashkent, Samarkand, Shakhrisabz, Bukhara, Bishkek, Issyk Kul Lake, Karakol, Jeti Oguz, Tamga Village.

-Uzbekistan, Kyrgyzstan, Archaeology, History, Culture and Traditions, Folklore and Ethnic, Handcrafts and Shopping, Outdoor Activities, Ecotourism, Camping and Trekking, Medium Classic
+Uzbekistan, Kyrgyzstan, Archaeology, History, Culture and Traditions, Folklore and Ethnic, Handcrafts and Folk Art, Outdoor Activities, Ecotourism, Camping and Trekking, Medium Classic

 October, November, March, April, May, June, August, September